 An ideal first regulars retreat.
 These retreats take themes from our introductory programme and introduce a stronger Buddhist context through meditation, teachings, up to 3 days of silence, ritual and chanting.

 Open to anyone who has done an introductory retreat or has been attending a local Buddhist centre, is familiar with Buddhist practice and is looking to take it a bit deeper.

 Going Deeper retreats are an ideal first regulars’ retreat.
 They are suitable for anyone who has already done an introductory retreat or who has been regularly attending their local Triratna centre and wants to take things deeper.

 In Going Deeper – Awake in the Wild we will take our meditation practice into the great outdoors.
 Awakening our senses to the different elements of the surrounding landscape, we will cultivate a deeper sense of connection with nature.
-To help ground our experience we will have a daily practice of Qi Gong.
+To help ground our experience we will have a daily gentle movement practice, often with elements of Qi Gong.
 The retreat will also include an introduction to Buddhist ritual and the seven-fold puja, with an emphasis on connecting with nature.

 For more information read the retreat information sheet.